cue-lang/cue/doc/ref/spec.md

 The `for` clause binds the defined identifiers, on each iteration, to the next value of some iterable value in a new scope.
 A `for` clause may bind one or two identifiers.
-If there is one identifier, it binds it to the value, for instance a list element, a struct field value or a range element.
+If there is one identifier, it binds it to the value of a list element or struct field value.
 If there are two identifiers, the first value will be the key or index, if available, and the second will be the value.

+For lists, `for` iterates over all elements in the list after closing it.
+For structs, `for` iterates over all non-optional regular fields.

 An `if` clause, or guard, specifies an expression that terminates the current iteration if it evaluates to false.